mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 ### Modifying the session object

 Again, it's pretty basic JavaScript.
-You can modify or add a property to `req.session` object like so:
+You can modify a property or add it to `req.session` object like so:
 ```
 req.session.username = "Gregory McPeanut";
 req.session.age = 33;